zeamador/lattice-recipes/docs/feedback/user_tests.md

 # Zach's User
 ## Background
-???
+- Master's student at UW in vocal performance
+- Cooks regularly
+- Used to reading recipes from cookbooks

 ## Tasks
-- Had user add a simple pasta recipe, then add it to her meal and combine
+- Had user add a simple pasta recipe
+- Then add it to her meal and combine
+- Also looked at tutorial

 ## Feedback
 The user added a whole step from the source recipe to the form, even when the step should be divided.
 She said it would've been helpful to have a tip on the Add Recipe form to tell you to only create steps that require one equipement source.
 She made mistakes with using prereqs, but said the inputting was mostly intuitive.
 When looking at the meal, she found the colors confusing, but liked the display otherwise and liked that it scaled with time.
 For the Tutorial page she said it had too much text and she wouldn't read it all.